Tyler Roberts: 2022–23 season

+Birmingham City

+Roberts signed a four-year contract with Championship club Birmingham City in June 2023; the fee was undisclosed.

+On 30 August 2024, Roberts signed for League One club Northampton Town on loan for the remainder of the season.
+He made 29 appearances, mostly in the starting eleven.

 International career

 Youth

 Though he represented England, his country of birth, at schoolboy level, Roberts later decided to play for Wales instead, qualifying for selection as two of his grandparents are Welsh.

 In 2015, he captained the Wales U16 side to glory in the Victory Shield, scoring in the final against Northern Ireland.
 The result was Wales' first outright triumph in the competition since the 1948–49 edition.
 Having trained with the senior side in between, he returned to the U16 side in November the following year and was part of the squad which retained the Victory Shield title.

 In May 2017, following the conclusion of the League One season, he was included in Robert Page's squad for the 2017 Toulon Tournament.
 After making his debut for the side in the tournament opener against Ivory Coast, Roberts made one further appearance, against France, as Wales were eliminated in the group stage.
 On 1 September 2017, he made his debut for the under-21 side and scored the opening goal in a 3–0 victory over Switzerland.